Been in a Bike Crash? Witness One? These TIPS Can Help!

 Use Flashing Lights – Front & Rear

-If possible, use daytime-visible flashing front (white) and rear (red) lights.
+If possible, use daytime-visible solid front (white) and rear (red) lights.
 Most are rechargeable and are to be turned on at all times while the cyclist is riding their bike.

 Be focused and alert to the road and all traffic around you; anticipate what others may do, before they do it.